zuozhenggh/learning-library/data-management-library/autonomous-database/shared/workshops/adbs-tools/using-adb-tools/using-adb-tools.md

 1. Via the Autonomous Database console page
 2. Directly via URL

+> **Note:** If you are already in Database Actions home page, you may go directly to Step 3.

 ### Access Autonomous Database Tools via the ADW Console

 On the Autonomous Data Warehouse console page, click the **Tools** tab, and in the **Database Actions** card, click the link to **Open Database Actions**: